baylorhenshaw/gitsync/README.md

 3. Install `gitsync.sk` in your server's `/plugins/Skript/scripts/` folder.
 4. Run `/sk reload gitsync` on your server to generate configurations.

+## Usage
+In order to use GitSync, you must set up your repository correctly.
+For GitSync to recognize and use your repository, you must put all `.sk` files inside of a `/src/` folder on your repository.

 ## Configuration

 ### Authentication